gcc-mirror/gcc/gcc/config/ms1/ms1.md

 ;; This pattern implements the decrement and branch non-zero instruction ;; which can be used by gcc loop optimizer under certain conditions.
-;; For an example of it being used try compiling the gcc test case ;; gcc.c-torture/execute/921213-1.c with optimisations enabled.
+;; For an example of it being used try compiling the gcc test case ;; gcc.c-torture/execute/921213-1.c with optimizations enabled.

 ;; XXX - FIXME - TARGET_MUL is used as a condition since it is set when the ;; target is the MS1-16-003, which is the only Morpho CPU which currently ;; implements this instruction.
-Stricly speaking we ought to define a ;; new command line switch to enable/disable the DBNZ instruction or else ;; change this pattern so that it explicitly checks for an MS1-16-003 ;; architecture.
+Strictly speaking we ought to define a ;; new command line switch to enable/disable the DBNZ instruction or else ;; change this pattern so that it explicitly checks for an MS1-16-003 ;; architecture.